nolzaj93/NolzPersonalProject/README.md

 ## Getting Started
-Download Visual Studio and click the green button to
+Download Visual Studio and click the green button to Open in Desktop or Download as a Zip and extract the project.
+Open the project within Visual Studio to analyze, run, test.

 ## Built With
 Visual Studio for Mac 2019